 Six input types are currently supported (API).
 Be sure to select the correct type for your use case.
 Depending on the input type, a different keyboard layout is displayed on a mobile device (see some sample input types).

 Note: The control does not provide validation based on the type.
 The app development team must carry out format validation.
 If binding is used, validation is carried out by the model, but the error handling still needs to be taken care of on the UI.

 Value State and Value State Message

-For more guidance on when to use which state, check out the article on message handling.
+For more guidance on when to use which state, see How to Use Semantic Colors.